gracelynxs/text-to-sql/README.md

 - `generate_queries.py`: Script to generate queries using the trained model
 - `process_output.py`: Script to process model output for evaluation
 - `example.slurm`: Sample SLURM script for job submission on Quest
-- checkpoint-17000.zip: folder containining latest checkpoint
-- processed_queries: folder containing some final outputs for checkpoints
+- processed_queries: folder containing some final outputs

 ## Setup and Requirements